jacksleight/statamic-bonus-routes/README.md

 <!-- /statamic:hide -->

 > **⚠️ Experimental:** This addon is experimental and could change.
-Make sure you read the Important section below.
 If you’re testing this out and have any feedback, suggestions or issues please [get in touch](https://github.com/jacksleight/statamic-bonus-routes/issues).

 This Statamic addon allows you to easily define additional dynamic collection and taxonomy routes that can be mounted anywhere.